Roy025/Teacher-Remuneration-System/README.md

 ## Overview

-The Teacher Staff Remuneration System is designed to automate the manual process of remunerating teachers at Shahjalal University of Science and Technology.
-Traditionally, the process involves maintaining handwritten ledgers, which is prone to inefficiencies, errors, and delays.
-This project aims to streamline the remuneration process by digitizing the entire workflow, from the formation of exam committees to the generation of payment invoices.
+The Teacher Staff Remuneration System automates the manual process of remunerating teachers at Shahjalal University of Science and Technology, replacing inefficient handwritten ledgers.
+It digitizes the entire workflow, from forming exam committees to generating payment invoices, improving accuracy, transparency, and efficiency.

-The system is built to enhance accuracy, transparency, and efficiency, ensuring that all stakeholders—administrators, directors, chairpersons, and teachers—can manage and track payments seamlessly.
-By implementing role-based access, the system ensures that each user has the appropriate permissions, improving security and organization.
+The system uses a __normalized__ database architecture to optimize data storage and retrieval, ensuring consistency.
+Role-based access is implemented to provide appropriate permissions to administrators, directors, chairpersons, and teachers, enhancing both security and organization.

 ## Scope